Laceby

 - Check our Civil Registration page for sources and background on Civil Registration which began in July, 1837.

-This village and parish are in the northeast of Lincolnshire, about 4 miles southwest of Grimsby.
+This village and parish are in the northeast of Lincolnshire, about 4 miles south-west of Grimsby.
+Aylesby parish lies to the north.
+The Laceby Beck runs along the eastern edge of the village.
 The parish covers about 2,100 acres.

 Laceby Acres is a distinct settlement and private housing estate.
-It lies on the A46 road to the east of the village, just within the Grimsby town boarder.
+It lies on the A46 road to the east of the village, just within the Grimsby town border.

 If you are planning a visit: